CognitiveModeling/InteractiveClimateMuseum/readme.md

 ################################################################################
 ################################################################################

-### 4. Scripts managing the extraction of texts from the simulator website and the import of images, materials and textures (in Assets - Editor)
+### 4. Scripts managing the extraction of texts from the simulator website and the import of images, materials and textures (in Assets - Editor) <a name="EditorScripts"></a>

 #### 4.1 Script ObjectForJson